EmanueleLM/CodeSimulation/README.md

 ```

 # 3. Running experiments for straight-line code simulation
-The instructions to run the experiments for all the benchmarks are reported below.
+The instructions for running the experiments for all the benchmarks are reported below.
-For simplicity, each benchmark is encapsulated in a standalone python file.
+For simplicity, each benchmark is encapsulated in a standalone Python file.
 For more information on the arguments to pass to the command line, please run filename.py --help

 1. Straight-line code simulation